shachargot/InjectCSCPatterns/README.md

 need to focus on GEN-SIM-DIGI-L1 and we use cmsDriver to generate the configuration for MC production.
 More detail about MC production and cmsDriver is in this twiki: https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideCmsDriver

+The example scripts are under python/ directory.

 ### step1: GEN-SIM
 First step is to generate muon particles from physics process or muon gun and then do Geant4 detector simuation.
-The following cmsDriver command is used to generate the cmsRun configuration to generate muon partilces from muon gun with fixed pt 10GeV and abosulate eta less than 2.8 plus detector simulation step:
+The following cmsDriver command is used to generate the cmsRun configuration to produce muon particles from muon gun with fixed pt 10GeV and absolute eta less than 2.8  and detector simulation step:
 ```
 cmsDriver.py SingleMuPt10_Eta2p85_cfi --beamspot Run3RoundOptics25ns13TeVLowSigmaZ \
 --conditions auto:phase1_2022_realistic --datatier GEN-SIM --era Run3 \